betaflight/betaflight/README.md

 3. easier to develop new features.
 4. easier to re-use code though code de-coupling and modularisation.

 The MultiWii software, from which baseflight originated, violates many good software development best-practices.
 Hopefully this fork will go some way to address them.
-If you see any bad code in this fork please immediate raise an issue so it can be fixed, or better yet submit a pull request.
+If you see any bad code in this fork please immediately raise an issue so it can be fixed, or better yet submit a pull request.

 Contributing
 ============